RobWilsonTas/QGIS_GeoTIFF_AI_Upscale/README.md

 This python script runs in QGIS and takes a geotiff and splits it up into .pngs

-Then it instructs you to give the .pngs to whatever AI upscaler you use (e.g bigjpg.com) before putting the upscaled versions into another folder
+Then it upscales the pngs using the ddddsr module

 Then it grabs the upscaled versions and puts them all together into a final geotiff